-- Launch the web browser on your PC/tablet. - Enter gigaset-config.com in the address field of the web browser
+- Launch the web browser on your PC/tablet. - ► Enter gigaset-config.com in the address field of the web browser

-If several Gigaset devices can be reached at this address, a list is displayed > Select device ... the N610 IP PRO web configurator is started
+If several Gigaset devices can be reached at this address, a list is displayed ► Select device

+... the N670 IP PRO web configurator is started

-Enter the current IP address of the base station in the address field of the web browser (for example: http://192.168.2.10).
+▶ Enter the current IP address of the base station (the master base station in a mini multicell system) in the address field of the web browser (for example: http://192.168.2.10).